Clipping Mask in InDesign | Easy Guide for Learners

 Create The Clipping Mask InDesign

-Step 9 – Adjust or Reposition The Shape
+Step 9 – Adjust or Reposition the Shape

 The customized shape now serves as a clipping mask, and the image is clipped within its boundaries.
 You can adjust or reposition the shape, and the image will update accordingly within the clipping area.